 The Big Picture:

-Assisting in running in-person social skills groups on Sundays for a wide range of neurodiverse youth (Direct hours)
+Assisting in running in-person therapeutic groups on Sundays & Wednesday evenings for a wide range of neurodiverse youth (Direct hours)

 Assisting with behind-the-scenes tasks (ex: curriculum development, resource guides, etc)